 STEP 3: INTENTION SETTING

 You will be asked to set an intention – also known as Sankalpa – for your practice.
-Your Sankalpa is a short and positive statement and can be related to the desired outcome of the practice (I am deeply relaxed), or it could be something that you wish to manifest in your daily life (I am happy and healthy).
+Your Sankalpa is a short and positive statement and can be related to the desired outcome of the practice, for example: I am deeply relaxed.
+Your Sankalpa could also be something that you wish to manifest in your daily life, and it can be as simple as ‘I am happy and healthy’.

 STEP 4: BREATH AWARENESS